materialsproject/pymatgen-db/docs/builders.rst

 =================

+To write a builder, you must create a Python class that inherits from `matgendb.builders.core.Builder`
+(see the :doc:`matgendb.builders <matgendb.builders>` package)
-To write a builder, you must create a Python class that inherits from `matgendb.builders.core.Builder` and implement a few methods on this class to perform the specific work for your builder.
+and implement a few methods on this class to perform the specific work for your builder.
 In this section we will give two example builders: a simple :ref:`FileCounter <bld-ex-filecounter>` builder that just counts the lines in a file,